camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 serialization], this can lead to deserialization problems.

-In case you are using the default built-in object serialization, the variable can not be deserialized if the JDK is upgraded or changed and contains an incompatible version of the collection class.
+In case you are using the default built-in object serialization, the variable can not be deserialized if the JDK is updated or changed and contains an incompatible version of the collection class.
 Otherwise, if you are using another serialization like JSON then you should ensure that the untyped value is deserializable.
 For example, a collection of date values can not be